Dying Light: The Following: Gameplay

 As the game is set in a rural environment, the expansion has a larger focus on gunplay.
 The game features several new weapons, such as a crossbow and a variety of new firearms, such as submachine guns and revolvers.
 As players explore the world, they will meet non-playable characters and complete side quests for them.
 As players complete side quests, their trust ranking with the locals will increase, which will unlock opportunities for more gameplay and narrative content.
 The expansion also supports a four-player cooperative multiplayer mode.
 Each player has access to their own vehicle, but they can also choose to ride at the back of another player's buggy.
 Players can complete time trials for driving the buggy at the fastest speed possible or race against each other in co-op mode.
 The asymmetrical multiplayer mode from the first game, Be The Zombie, also returns in The Following.

 The Following was released alongside the Enhanced Edition, which brings numerous updates to the original game.
 A new "bounty" mode, which split missions into three different categories: "Basic", "Daily", and "Community", was introduced.
 The missions and objectives included in this mode change every day, and players gain experience points by completing them.
 The game also features a new difficulty mode named "Nightmare Mode", which extends the duration of nighttime and increases the strength and health of enemies.
 Actions made in this mode drain stamina from players.
-The Following and the Enhanced Edition also introduce Legendary Levels, which is unlocked once a skill tree is fully upgraded.
+The Following and the Enhanced Edition also introduce Legendary Levels, which are unlocked once a skill tree is fully upgraded.
 Players will start gaining experience points contributing to the 250 Legendary Levels, enabling players to unlock additional combat bonuses and boosts, as well as new outfits and weapons.